nhsx/nhsx-internship-projects/content/overview.md

 Applicants will need:
 - to provide acceptable proof of legal right to study in the UK or ability to satisfy the current requirements of UK Visa and Immigration.
 - to be enrolled in a PhD programme in a qualitative field of study (such as mathematics, statistics, data engineering, computer science, data science, physics, ...) during the course of the internship.
-- to provide a statement of current PhD supervisor support stating that the student is able to conduct this work alongside their study or that the student will take a break from their current funding whilst conducting this work
+- to provide a statement of current PhD supervisor support stating that the student is able to conduct this work alongside their study ~or that the student will take a break from their current funding whilst conducting this work~.

 ### Timelines
-Please note all timelines for 2024 have been delayed by up to 2 months.

 **Applications Open** - Early October